scality/Zenko/docs/docsource/reference/command_reference/s3_commands/index.rst

 command logic for ease of use and basic operations.

-The S3 documentation presented here is a subset of the Amazon S3 documentation set, maintained separately to reflect operations available for Zenko.
+The S3 documentation presented here is a subset of the Amazon S3 documentation set, maintained separately to reflect operations available for XDM.

 Path Argument Type
 ~~~~~~~~~~~~~~~~~~